IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 ```
 {: .source}

-If you would like to check the type of variable you defined, you can use the typeof command:
+If you would like to check the type of the variable you just defined, you can use the typeof command:
 ```python
 typeof(my_answer)
 ```